vascoguita/fmc-tdc/doc/software/library.rst

 main library behaviour that you need to be aware of to write applications.

-This document introduces the developers to the development with the ADC library.
+This document introduces the developers to the development with the TDC library.
 Here you can find an overview about the API, the rational behind it and examples of its usage.
 It is not the purpose of the document to describe the API details.
-The complete API is available in the Library API document.
+The complete API is available in :doc:`the Library API <library-api>` section.

 .. note::